 But we all know that some people just can’t seem to see more than one question before hitting “reply”, so let’s say you’ve got some important questions to ask one of those people.
 What can you do?

-- Call them.
 One of your best options is to just call them.
 Phone calls, while hardly a perfect communication medium, do lend themselves better to a one-on-one conversation.
 If you have questions about the nature of the questions, or if follow-up questions arise, it’s easy to handle them in a quick and intuitive manner.
 This also leaves less room for procrastination or avoidance; it’s a way to ensure the questions are handled efficiently and in a timely manner.

 - Give a heads up to your recipient.
 You don’t have to avoid email as a communication medium for getting multiple questions answered; you just have to know who you’re dealing with.
 If you need to send multiple questions via email and want to keep the replies documented in writing, try giving your recipient a heads that you’re going to send them.

 - Interactive forms.
 If you decide to include multiple questions in your email, try to offer them in a format that lends itself to easy interaction.

 There’s plenty of wiggle room here, so long as you respect your recipient’s time and try to make the process as smooth as possible.